lepture/authlib/docs/client/oauth1.rst

 and :ref:`starlette_client`.
 If you are using these frameworks, you may have interests in their own documentation.

-If you are not familiar with OAuth 1.0, it is better to :ref:`understand_oauth1` now.
+If you are not familiar with OAuth 1.0, it is better to read :ref:`intro_oauth1` now.

 Initialize OAuth 1.0 Client
 ---------------------------